glad-ys/tidyxl/README.md

-# tidyxl-case_use
+# tidyxl
-Here is a sample code of how I clean Excel files
+This is how I use tidyxl and unpivotr to clean Excel files